PartMan7/aifa/README.md

 # Usage
 To download this repository, simply navigate to the command line and type ``sudo git clone https://github.com/PartMan7/AIFA.git``.
 Alternatively, you may click the green Download button at the top right of the screen and unzip the downloaded file.
-You may also view a live version of these pages at http://partbot.partman.co.in/aifa/.
+You may also view a live version of these pages at http://partbot.partman.co.in/aifa/simple or http://partbot.partman.co.in/aifa/heuristic.

 The entire project can be run as a single HTML file.
 Simply open the file with any recent version of a modern browser (tested on Firefox and Chrome).
 The project may be operated in two modes - `sample` and `user`. `Sample` mode runs on a pre-supplied sample (data may be seen in the file itself).
 Do note that in this mode, buttons and text inputs have no effect on the operation of the script. `User` mode, on the other hand, relies on a given user input - you will be required to manually enter all the details of the vehicles, nodes, and edges.